Law of South Korea: Appeal

 When the decision is given, the losing party can appeal to the court above within 14 days after the judgment is served to that party or else the judgment becomes final.
 The other party can cross appeal as well.
 The court of appeals can examine the facts as well as law and the parties can submit new allegations and pieces of evidence.

 After the appellate court makes a decision, the parties can appeal to the Supreme Court.
 The Supreme Court hears a large number of appeal cases (about 8,859 in 2006) and sometimes rules on factual issues as well.

 Res judicata

 After the appeal process is over, the judgment is finalized and is binding.

 Enforcement

 The enforcement of civil judgments is dictated by the Civil Execution Act.
 Judgments rendered by a foreign court can be enforced.

 International laws and treaties

 Treaties ratified by the Republic of Korea have the same effect as domestic law, as stated in Article 6 of the Constitution.
 The Constitution gives the power to make treaties to the President, while the National Assembly has the right to consent to treaties made by the President.
 South Korea is currently party to several international agreements and organizations.
+Most notably, South Korea joined the Hague convention on International Child Abduction in 2012, but was criticized for its repetitive pattern of non-compliance, earning the title, the "Haven for child abductors".